-(Dollars in Thousands) 2021 2020 Number of residential mortgage loans serviced for others 2,106 1,796 Outstanding principal balance of residential mortgage loans serviced for others \$ 532,967 \$ 456,135 Weighted average interest rate 3.59% 3.64% Remaining contractual term (in months) 317 321
+(Dollars in Thousands) 2022 2021 Number of residential mortgage loans serviced for others 2,975 2,106 Outstanding principal balance of residential mortgage loans serviced for others \$ 895,145 \$ 532,967 Weighted average interest rate 4.19% 3.59% Remaining contractual term (in months) 345 317

-Conforming conventional loans serviced by the Company are sold to FNMA on a non-recourse basis, whereby foreclosure losses are generally the responsibility of FNMA and not the Company.
-The government loans serviced by the Company are secured through GNMA, whereby the Company is insured against loss by the Federal Housing Administration or partially guaranteed against loss by the Veterans Administration.
-At December 31, 2021, the servicing portfolio balance consisted of the following loan types: FNMA (60%), GNMA (9%), and private investor (31%).
+Conforming conventional loans serviced by the Company are sold to the Federal National Mortgage Association ("FNMA") on a non-recourse basis, whereby foreclosure losses are generally the responsibility of FNMA and not the Company.
+The government loans serviced by the Company are secured through the GNMA, whereby the Company is insured against loss by the Federal Housing Administration or partially guaranteed against loss by the Veterans Administration.
+At December 31, 2022, the servicing portfolio balance consisted of the following loan types: FNMA (60.2%), GNMA (0.1%), and private investor (39.7%).
 FNMA and private investor loans are structured as actual/actual payment remittance.

-The Company had \$2.0 million and \$4.9 million in delinquent residential mortgage loans currently in GNMA pools serviced by the Company at December 31, 2021 and 2020, respectively.
+The Company had \$0.3 million and \$2.0 million in delinquent residential mortgage loans currently in GNMA pools serviced by the Company at December 31, 2022 and 2021, respectively.
 The right to repurchase these loans and the corresponding liability has been recorded in other assets and other liabilities, respectively, in the Consolidated Statements of Financial Condition.
-For the years ended December 31, 2021, the Company repurchased \$2.8 million of GNMA delinquent or defaulted mortgage loans with the intention to modify their terms and include the loans in new GNMA pools.
-The Company did not repurchase any of these loans for the year ended December 31, 2020.
+For the years ended December 31, 2022 and 2021, respectively, the Company repurchased \$1.7 million and \$2.8 million of GNMA delinquent or defaulted mortgage loans with the intention to modify their terms and include the loans in new GNMA pools.